stummjr/doc.scrapinghub.com/jobdata.rst

     $ curl -u APIKEY: "https://storage.scrapinghub.com/items/53/34/7?format=json"

+`XML-RPC data types`_ is used for XML format output.

 If CSV output format is used, a ``fields`` parameter must be specified to indicate the required fields and their order (a comma-separated list).
 An optional parameter is ``include_headers``, whose value can be ``1``, ``Y`` or ``y``, indicating whether to include the names of the fields in the top row of the CSV output::

     $ curl -u APIKEY: "https://storage.scrapinghub.com/items/53/34/7?format=csv&fields=id,name&include_headers=1"